nlfiedler/zorigami/README.md

 When adding new Dart/Flutter dependencies to the project, it may be necessary to restart VS Code so that references to the new code will be resolved correctly.

-### Visual Studio Code and Reason Language Server

-When adding new ReasonML dependencies to the project, it may be necessary to restart the Reason Language Server.
-Use the VS Code command palette to find **Restart Reason Language Server** and select it -- now the references to the new code should be resolved correctly.

 ### Finding Outdated Crates